jinghaihan/termsnap/README.md

 ## Animated Command Input

-When using the `--replay` option to generate animated HTML output, you can customize the typing animation behavior through `typedOptions` configuration:
+When using the `--animate` option to generate animated HTML output, you can customize the typing animation behavior through `typedOptions` configuration:

 ```typescript
 // termsnap.config.ts